babboe1/JPG-to-PNG-Converter/README.md

-# JPG-to-PNG-Converter
+# PNG-to-JPG-Converter
-Converts jpeg images to png.
+Converts png images to jpg.
 Built with Python and the Pillow Library